kento-1477/meal-log-app-new/README.md

 - Dashboard tab surfaces daily totals, 7-day trends, and recent meals, and now shows the refreshed macro rings with “current / target” copy along with left/over states.

 Ensure the Expo app is pointed at the same host as the server (`EXPO_PUBLIC_API_BASE_URL`).
 For physical devices on the same network, set this value to your machine’s LAN IP.

+### Testing App Store subscriptions (sandbox)

+1. In `.env.local` set `IAP_TEST_MODE=true` (already the default) so the backend accepts locally-generated base64 receipts.
+2. Configure `APP_STORE_SHARED_SECRET` with the App Store Connect shared secret.
+For local tests a dummy value is fine; production requires the real secret.
+3. Product identifiers are fixed in code:
+   - Premium: `com.meallog.premium.annual`
+   - Credit pack: `com.meallog.credits.100`
+4. Use an Apple Sandbox account on the simulator/physical device when exercising the real App Store purchase sheet.
+5. To replay purchases without UI, run `npm run test:integration --workspace apps/server` which includes `iap.test.ts` and verifies the Premium grant path via the `/api/iap/purchase` endpoint.

 ## Gemini configuration notes